marcellogalhardo/marcellogalhardo.dev/content/posts/scoping-viewmodels-in-compose.md

 }
 ```

-The same pattern applies to `LazyColumn` for per-item `ViewModel` scoping.
+The same approach works for any composable that needs its own scoped `ViewModel` state, such as a `LazyList`.

 ## What Gets Propagated